 Your scalp is a living, breathing ecosystem that lives on top of your head.
 It contains nerve endings, blood vessels and millions upon millions of cells — all of which help to grow hair.
 Like the face, the scalp has pores, follicles and its own sebaceous system.
 “The highest number of sebaceous glands in our body exists in the face and scalp.
 These microscopic glands open into the hair follicle and secret a sebum [or oil] which helps to lubricate the skin and hair,” says Shamban.
 Because the scalp is much thicker and oilier than the skin on our face, it is a breeding ground for microbes.
 “The scalp is also the means by which the hair follicles get nourishment to maintain healthy-looking hair, promote hair growth and prevent hair loss,” adds Green.

-Why Do I Need to Practice Regular Scalp-Care?
+Why Do I Need a Regular Scalp-Care Routine?

 According to Shamban, the scalp “needs the same kind of attention and care to cleanse, balance, exfoliate and manage as the face.”
 Like the face, not cleansing or exfoliating the scalp can lead to a host of problems: clogged pores, excess debris, dead skin cells and blockages, product and sebum build-up, as well as environmental sludge and pollutants.
 Not to mention panic and stress play a role as well.
 The skin and the mind are highly connected — environment, hormones, and how we feel inside emotionally impacts our skin.
 “Anxiety, panic and stress are survival mechanisms, much like the flight or fight theory which all contribute to autoimmune reactivity in the body and the release of stress hormones including cortisol which induce sebum production,” says Shamban.
 This excess sebum production also affects our scalp.
 “Now, because of the pandemic, we are seeing increases in general irritation, redness, inflammation associated with atopic dermatitis, psoriasis and eczema,” Shamban notes.
 “For those who already suffered from eczema, psoriasis, rosacea, acne, even OCD conditions such as trichotillomania, the high anxiety of uncertainty and feeling out of control will undoubtedly cause heightened skin flare-ups,” Shamban adds.